Who Are We?

 Beach Watchers do not have to be experts or teachers, but they must be willing to attend a formal training program, want to and are able to serve in a volunteer capacity and are curious about the natural world.
 All Beach Watchers must submit an application and complete 80 hours of expert training from top instructors in such subjects as water quality, coastal processes, education techniques, and marine life.

 In return for this unique educational opportunity, all new Beach Watchers agree to “give back” a minimum of 80 volunteer hours to scientific surveys, serving as field or classroom educators, supporting beach clean-up activities, conducting outreach at festivals, teaching about specific behaviors to clean up Puget Sound and so many other opportunities.
 Each person gets to craft their own volunteer experience to meet their interests and schedules.
 It is fun and the enthusiasm is contagious.
+Enrollment for the 2019 program is open now through Friday, March 8th.
+Training begins March 15th.
+Download the Beach Watcher Application 2019 to enroll.

 How We Started